How to Unblock a Shower Drain Without Chemicals

 Step 4: Turn on Vacuum

-Turn on the vacuum and allow it to run for approximately three minutes.
-This should help remove any blockages from the shower drain.
+Start the vacuum, and allow it to run for around three minutes.
+This should eliminate any obstructions from the shower drain.

 Method | Supplies Needed | Steps |